Nodeless superconducting gap induced by odd parity pair density wave in underdoped cuprates: Theory

 where $\alpha$ is a constant and `...' represents all the other quadratic, quartic and dipole coupling terms.
-It is interesting to notice that the staggered in-plane magnetic moment ${\bf S}$ only allows the creation of a vector form of the FFLO pairing $\Delta_0^2$ for a singlet SC order parameter $\Delta_0^1$.
-Furthermore, as mentioned before, since the time-reversed or the complex conjugate of $\Delta_0^2$ lies outside the magnetic zone boundary with an opposite sign, the above coupling remains invariant under time-reversal symmetry.
-Finally, since superconductivity breaks guage symmetry, while magnetism does not, the third order parameter must also break the guage symmetry, i.e., the third order parameter must be a SC phase which allows the Hamiltonian to be guage invariant.
-In this way, the commutator of any two order parameters generates the third one.
+Generally, three components of the $O(3)$ magnetic moment `${\bf m}$' correspondingly can generate three distinct PDW states, denoted by a ${\bf \Delta}_{20}$ vector, even for a single component zero-momentum pairing gap $\Delta_{10}$.
+In the present case, we only have a SDW state for $m_z$, and hence a single component of $\Delta_{20}$.
+Furthermore, as mentioned before, since the time-reversed component of $\Delta_{20}$ lies outside the magnetic zone boundary with an opposite sign, the above coupling remains invariant under time-reversal symmetry.
+Finally, since superconductivity breaks gauge symmetry, while magnetism does not, the third order parameter must also break the gauge symmetry, i.e., the third order parameter must be a SC phase which allows the Hamiltonian to be gauge invariant.